ajvsol/public-notes/Currently_studying.md

 							  id:: 642ad32c-4d27-468c-b0c5-d9f5e5eca51c
 							  Binary search
 							- O(1)
+							  id:: 64634975-e3c4-4a85-9a40-6f58d87852e5
-							  Finite number of steps, can even be say 999 steps
+							  Finite number of steps, can even be say 999 steps.
+Regardless of how much underlying data there is
 						- {{youtube-timestamp 1432}} Linear search is ((642ad322-cf6c-4360-9e3e-a4e24f264d56)) whereas binary search is ((642ad32c-4d27-468c-b0c5-d9f5e5eca51c))
 						- {{youtube-timestamp 1521}} Ω (omega) describes lower-bound of an algorithm (how fast it might be if it gets lucky first time) id:: 643a7163-c0d5-4f5f-a110-81ab4d4005b0